care2donate/care2donate_flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+---

+## FEATURES

+1. User Login through Gmail or Email id and password.
+2. Creating a match for:
+    1. Blood Donor and Reciever
+    2. Plasma Donor and Reciever
+    3. Platelets Donor and Reciever
+    4. Oxygen Cylinders/Concentraor needy and resourceful.

+3. Push Status update to users using notification.
+4. Mental Health Councelling Session for Post Covid Patients.

+---